 The works will involve excavation directly adjacent to and across the existing carriageway to facilitate the permanent widening of the road over a 200 metre stretch from Moyola Bridge to just past the Brough Road.

 Given the nature of this work, a road closure is necessary to help ensure the safety of road users and those carrying out the works.
 The closures will take place over weekends, from 10.00 pm on Friday night to 6.00 am on Monday morning.

 Weekend closures are due to commence on the evening of Friday 26 January 2018 and, depending on the progress on site, are likely to be in place for seven or eight weekends, with works expected to be completed no later than Monday 9 April 2018.
-No closures are planned for the Bank Holiday weekends of 16 - 19 March 2018 and 30 March - 2 April 2018.
+No closures are planned for the Bank Holiday weekends of 16 to 19 March 2018 and 30 March to 2 April 2018.